Foundation Certificate in English Literature

-Two portfolios of written work demonstrating practice, use and knowledge of comparative criticism, the first to be of not more than 3,000 words and the second to be of not more than 5,000 words.
+Your two portfolios of written work will demonstrate practice, use and knowledge of comparative criticism.
+The first will be up to 3,000 words in length and the second up to 5,000 words.

 This course uses the Department’s online assignment submission system.
 In order to prepare and submit your course assignments you will need access to the Internet and a computer meeting our recommended minimum computer specification.
 Students of this course may use the student computing facilities provided in Departmental buildings.

 The Course Directors are Dr Sandie Byrne and Dr Tara Stubbs.